Behind the public face of diplomatic gifts

 When, following quite a number of emails, I was welcomed to the Berlaymont building in Brussels to take a look at ‘the cave,’ I quickly understood the paradoxical nature of diplomatic gifts.
 The cave is a sad place.
 Boxed, wrapped and uncovered objects sit on half-empty shelves or lean against the walls of the dimly lit room.
 Among the plethora of miscellaneous gifts that I saw were portraits and paintings, a lone BMW engine, a ceremonial axe, a tiny wooden egg holder, coins and other small memorabilia, and two identical busts of Gandhi.
 The Commission’s protocol officers literally took me behind the scenes; behind the press backdrop, twice pointing out recent fixes to the red carpet, ultimately taking me two floors down, through an abandoned hallway to a storage room that seemingly hardly anyone has ever entered.
 They were honest with me.
 The gifts are a nuisance.
 The Commission agrees to accept gifts and arranges one in return with taxpayers’ money only if it is important to the gift-giving nation and if it will lead to the avoidance of any diplomatic offence.
 It was right around that time too when I first learned of the expression ‘a polite fiction:’ a social scenario in which all participants are aware of a truth, yet pretend to believe in some alternative version of events in order to avoid conflict or embarrassment.
 Strict rules on gifts are meant to enhance transparency and to eliminate any potential conflict of interest.
 As such, the Commission publishes lists of all received gifts worth over €150.
 When I once more asked for permission to take photographs of those gifts, the response was simply “no, it is too sensitive.”

 I decided to move my investigation closer to home and focus on Dutch diplomatic relations.
 Furthermore, when gifting is done properly, the gift-giver takes into account what their gift says about them, about their country and even their relationship with the recipient.
 If a state’s gift captures somewhat of the essence of a nation, perhaps it could shed further light on Dutch national identity.
-In response to a letter I sent to all of the ambassadors based in The Hague, I received a number of phone calls and emails, leading to me seemingly travelling around the world in my home town over the course of the following few months.
+In response to a letter I sent to all of the ambassadors based in The Hague, I received a number of phone calls and emails, leading me to seemingly travel around the world in my home town over the course of the following few months.
 My request to photograph any gifts that the respective countries may have received from the Netherlands sparked intrigue.
 Overall, there was a general willingness to cooperate, were it not for the fact that typically gifts are not kept at embassies, instead usually being exchanged at the ministerial level or during official state visits, before then being taken back to their home countries.
 Right before the corona lockdown, I visited several embassies to discuss gift giving with the ambassadors and the staff of the embassies, and to photograph the occasional tulip vase or tulip certificate.
 I also noticed a careful curiosity about what gifts other embassies had received.

 Similar to the European Commission, the Dutch government has strict rules regarding participation in gift exchanges.
 Restraint is the basic principle according to a regulation on protocol.
 Where the embassy responses were polite and welcoming, my request to the Dutch Ministry of Foreign Affairs was met with nervousness.
 It was something that had to be discussed with both their legal department and PR.
 The request was considered, and quickly denied, being deemed impolite and imprudent for the dignitaries to photograph their gifts and exhibit those photographs.
 Above all, it could negatively impact bilateral relations.